who we are

 elizabeth f. schwartz, esq.

-Elizabeth Schwartz, in her 16th year of law practice, is one of Miami's best known advocates for the lesbian, gay, bisexual and transgender (LGBT) community.
-While her South Beach-based firm equally works with straight and gay clients in matters of family law, estate planning and probate, she has made a name for herself representing the LGBT community, with a focus on family formation (adoption, insemination, surrogacy) and dissolution matters.
+Elizabeth Schwartz, in her 17th year of law practice, is one of Miami's best known advocates for the lesbian, gay, bisexual and transgender (LGBT) community.
+While her South Beach-based firm equally works with straight and gay clients in matters of family law, estate planning and probate, she has made a name for herself representing the LGBT community, with a focus on family formation (adoption, insemination, surrogacy).
 She lectures locally and nationally about the importance of LGBT couples protecting their loved ones through estate planning and contract (especially in the absence of true marriage rights.)
-Elizabeth was a contributor to the recently-published book "Making It Legal: A Guide to Same-Sex Marriage, Domestic Partnerships and Civil Unions," by Frederick Hertz, Esq.

 For her years of service, she received the 2012 National Gay & Lesbian Task Force's prestigious Eddy McIntyre Community Service Award at the Task Force's annual Miami Recognition Dinner.
 Also in 2012, Elizabeth was tapped for membership into Iron Arrow, the highest honor attained at the University of Miami.
 In 2010, Elizabeth received the Women Worth Knowing Award from the City of Miami Beach Commission for Women and was named by the National LGBT Bar Association as one of the country's Best LGBT Lawyers Under 40.
 In 2008 she was honored with the "Valuing Our Families" Community Award, presented by Sunserve.
 In 2007, she received the Dade County Bar Association's Sookie Williams Award and the Aqua Foundation for Women Leadership Award.
 And in 2005, she received the Miami-Dade Gay & Lesbian Chamber of Commerce Community Award.

-A lefty and a Scorpio, Elizabeth lives with her partner, journalist Lydia Martin, and their dog Buttercup, in downtown Miami's urban core.
+A lefty and a Scorpio, Elizabeth lives with her wife, journalist Lydia Martin, and their dog Buttercup, in downtown Miami's urban core.

 elizabeth's professional memberships